GoogleChrome/web.dev/src/site/content/en/blog/pwas-on-oculus-2/index.md

 debugging PWAs on Oculus Quest&nbsp;2 works exactly as described in [Remote debug Android devices](https://developer.chrome.com/docs/devtools/remote-debugging/).

-1. On the device, browse to the desired site in Oculus Browser.
+1. On the Oculus device, browse to the desired site in Oculus Browser.
-1. Launch Google Chrome.
-1. Navigate to `chrome://inspect/#devices`.
+1. Launch Google Chrome on your computer and navigate to `chrome://inspect/#devices`.
-1. Find the device in question, which will be followed by a set of Oculus Browser tabs currently open on the device.
+1. Find the Oculus device in question, which will be followed by a set of Oculus Browser tabs currently open on the device.
 1. Click **inspect** on the desired Oculus Browser tab.

 {% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/GiTjoiMuU2FoJOXLMEk2.png", alt="ALT_TEXT_HERE", width="800", height="476" %}

 ### App discovery

 People can use the browser itself or the [Oculus Store](https://www.oculus.com/experiences/quest/) to discover PWAs.
 Just like with any other browser, installed PWAs also work in Oculus Browser as websites running in a tab.
 When a user visits a site, the Oculus Browser will help them discover the app if (and only if) it is available in the Oculus Store.
 For users that already have the app installed, Oculus Browser will help them easily switch to the app if they desire.

 {% Aside %} Currently the
 [`BeforeInstallPrompt` event](https://developer.mozilla.org/docs/Web/API/BeforeInstallPromptEvent)